 But, if you get a step for your friend to stand on and see over the fence, you have created equity because now you can both watch the muralist.

 Pronouns are often gender implied, leading to assumptions that are not always correct.
-To avoid making a mistake ask, “What are your preferred or proper pronouns?”
+To avoid making a mistake ask, “What are your proper pronouns?”
 Learn More >

 RMCAD is committed to providing the best possible educational environment for its students.
 We encourage an open and inclusive atmosphere in which any conflict, complaint, suggestion, or question receives a timely response from RMCAD staff and/or faculty.
 RMCAD strives to ensure fair, honest, and equal treatment of students.
 Students, faculty, and staff are expected to treat each other with mutual respect at all times.
 When students have issues of concern that do not fall under the discrimination policy, harassment policy, or the grade appeal procedure in the Student Handbook, they should follow the Conflict Resolution procedure to resolve any other issues that occur between them and the faculty or staff of the College.
 You may also submit your grievance by completing the form below.